jariarkko/arch-model-t/guidelines.md

 1. Treat parties with which your protocol endpoints interact with suspicion, even if the communications are encrypted.
 Other endpoints may misuse any information or control opportunity in the communication.
-Similarly, even endpoints within your own system need to be treated with suspicision, as some may become compromised.
+Similarly, even endpoints within your own system need to be treated with suspicion, as some may become compromised.

 1. Consider abuse-cases.
 Protocol developers are typically most interested in a